GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 Note that all the joint types that are about to follow have these four properties in their *Limit* structures, so we won't talk about them any further.

-## Slider joint {#joints_b_d}
+## Slider joint
 As the name implies slider joint constrains the body movement to slide along a single axis (X axis in particular).
 No movement along other axes, or rotation is allowed.
 For example this could be used for modeling some kind of a piston moving up and down.

 @ref TODO_IMAGE

-It is represented using the @ref bs::CSliderJoint "SliderJoint" component.
+It is represented using the @bs::CSliderJoint component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HSliderJoint joint = jointSO->addComponent<CSliderJoint>();
 ~~~~~~~~~~~~~

-### Limits {#joints_b_d_a}
+### Limits
-@ref bs::LimitLinearRange "LimitLinearRange" can be used to specify minimum and maximum allowed distance between the two bodies (similar to the distance joint).
+@bs::LimitLinearRange can be used to specify minimum and maximum allowed distance between the two bodies (similar to the distance joint).

-You apply the limit by calling @ref bs::CSliderJoint::setLimit "CSliderJoint::setLimit()", and enable the limit by calling @ref bs::CSliderJoint::setFlag "CSliderJoint::setFlag()" with @ref bs::SliderJointFlag::Limit "SliderJointFlag::Limit".
+You apply the limit by calling @bs::CSliderJoint::setLimit, and enable the limit by calling @bs::CSliderJoint::setFlag with @bs::SliderJointFlag::Limit.

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a distance range [5, 20] units